tradetested/magento-s3/README.md

 Support
 -------

+We have a [Troubleshooting](https://github.com/arkadedigital/magento-s3/wiki/Troubleshooting) page on our wiki that we'll keep up to date with any issues that the community might have with the extension.

-Feel free to [create a GitHub issue](https://github.com/arkadedigital/magento-s3/issues/new) or [send us an email](mailto:support@arkade.com.au) for support regarding this extension.
+If you can't find the answer you're looking for, however, feel free to [create a GitHub issue](https://github.com/arkadedigital/magento-s3/issues/new) or [send us an email](mailto:support@arkade.com.au) for support regarding this extension.

 ### Does this extension upload my log files?